 MCC offers students a variety of degree programs.
-Specific program outlines are found on pages 42 through 81.
+Specific program outlines are found on pages 40 through 78.
+Students planning to transfer to four-year colleges are advised to consult with a counselor during their first semester.

-ASSOCIATE DEGREES IN ARTS & SCIENCES
+ASSOCIATE DEGREES IN ARTS AND SCIENCES